 This is what it should look like:

 As you can see, there is a 'launch your site' option right on the top which you can select if you want to take your site live.

 You should ideally add some plugins and blog posts before you do that though.

 Here is my cheat sheet to understanding WordPress basics now that you have your website up:

 - Plug-Ins: If you refer to the image above, you will a plugins option on the left-hand side panel.
 Go ahead and select it.
 You will be able to see all of your plugins and add new ones.
 Plugins are used to add functionality to your website.
 There is a plugin for pretty much anything.
-Some of the plugins I use are Yoast SEO (for SEO), WP Forms (to create forms), GDPR Cookie Consent ( for a cookie agreement pop-up), Lightweight Social Icons, Jetpack, etc.
+Some of the plugins I use are Rankmath (for SEO), Thirsty Affiliates (to store all of my affiliate links), GDPR Cookie Consent ( for a cookie agreement pop-up- if you do not know what that is, refer to my blogging laws article here), Lightweight Social Icons, Nitropack, Updraft (to back my site up in case of any hacks or crashes), Wordfence (for security), etc.